Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: Experiments

-Planning updates are problematic if the environment model produces hallucinated states as updating toward these states propagates arbitrary value.
-To mimic these conditions in Borderworld we introduced error to an otherwise perfect environment model of Borderworld.
-Specifically, the model generates transitions from real states to hallucinated border states, as in Figure \ref{Figure:Section2/BorderedGridworld} (and from border states to border states).
-Further, we optimistically initialised the value function so that hallucinated border states have misleading values.
-We used the algorithms specified in Section \ref{Section:ADynaDesignSpaceOfDynaAlgorithms} with a tabular value function.
-Figure \ref{Figure:Section5/BW_Learning_Curves} shows plots of accumulated reward against cumulative \emph{real} experience.
-All curves are averages over $10$ runs and for the best $\alpha$ of each algorithm.
+Planning updates are problematic if the environment model produces unreachable states as updating toward these states propagates arbitrary value.
+To mimic these conditions in Borderworld we made two design choices: first, we introduce a flaw in an otherwise perfect environment model of Borderworld.
+Specifically, the model generates transitions from real states to (unreachable) border states, as in Figure \ref{Figure:Section2/BorderedGridworld} (and from border states to border states).
+Second, we optimistically initialised the value function to $1$ so that border states would have misleading values; planning updates for actions leading into these states would increase.

+We used the algorithms as specified in Section \ref{Section:ADynaDesignSpaceOfDynaAlgorithms} with a tabular value function.
+We compared the four Dyna variants, as well as the Uniterated One-step Predecessor.
+We include the Uniterated variant, which corresponds to using $\beta = 0$ and so does not iterate backwards.
+It serves as a baseline to remove confounding factors related to whether differences were due to hallucinated values or using multi-step updates.
+One-step Successor, Multi-step Successor, and One-step Predecessor update toward simulated states and could suffer under the HVH.
+Multi-step Predecessor and Uniterated One-step Predecessor both only update towards real states.

+The agents are run for 250000 steps in Borderworld of size $42 \times 42$, with learning curves showing accumulated reward.
+All curves are averages over $30$ runs and for the best hyperparameters for each algorithm.
+The value of $\alpha$ has been selected by sweeping over a set of \{0.1, 0.25, 0.5, 0.75, 0.05, 0.125\} and $\beta$ by sweeping over \{0.0, 0.15, 0.33, 0.50, 0.66, 0.75, 0.90, 1.0\}.
+All agents use $N = 1$ planning updates per step, where each planning update iterates over all actions.
+Note that all the one-step methods get the exact same number of updates: $N |\mathcal{A}|+1$ updates per-step, one for the online update and $N |\mathcal{A}|$ planning updates.
+The multi-step algorithms get almost the same number of updates, but because the screening approaches periodically drop off-policy trajectories, at times they do not update because the queue is empty.
+We recorded the number of updates and found them to be sufficiently similar (only differences of up to a few hundred updates).